 Another low-cost option that can potentially help you decrease VOCs and off-gassing in your home is to try to neutralize VOCs using baking soda.
 This doesn’t really work for furniture or paints, but it will work for mattresses and carpets or rugs.
 Baking soda is alkaline, and when it comes into contact with an acid (like most VOCs), it reacts and binds the acid which helps to neutralize the smell.

 3. Purify Your Air

 One of the best things you can do to decrease VOCs and off-gassing in your home is to purify your air.
-That can be as simple as opening the windows or turning on some fans so the air circulates, moving the VOCs out and bringing fresh clean air in, or it can be that you purchase air purifiers for your home.
+That can be as simple as opening the windows or turning on some fans so the air circulates, moving the VOCs out, and bringing fresh clean air in, or it can be that you purchase air purifiers for your home.
 There are a variety of air purifiers on the market today, and all seem to be designed to do different things.
 Some are inexpensive, some purify larger spaces, and some are quiet.
-No matter what you’re looking for with an air purifier, if you want it to decrease the VOCs in your air, be sure you choose one that has a HEPA filter.
-To help you in your search for the right air purifier for your home, check out this list of the best air purifiers of 2016 from Aparthment Therapy.
+No matter what you’re looking for with an air purifier, if you want it to decrease the VOCs in your air, be sure you choose one that has a charcoal filter.

 - Dwarf Date Palm